oracle/python-oracledb/doc/src/user_guide/aq.rst

         queue.enqone(connection.msgproperties(payload=data))
     connection.commit()

-Since the queue sending the messages is a RAW queue, the strings in this example will be internally encoded to bytes using ``message.encode()`` before being enqueued.
+Since the queue is a RAW queue, strings are internally encoded to bytes using ``message.encode()`` before being enqueued.

+The use of :meth:`~Connection.commit()` means that messages are sent only when any database transaction related to them is committed.
+This behavior can be altered, see :ref:`aqoptions`.

 **Using JSON Payloads**